percona/pmm-doc/docs/install-pmm/install-pmm-server/baremetal/docker/backup_container.md

 # Backup container

+??? info "Summary"

-!!! summary alert alert-info "Summary"
+    !!! summary alert alert-info ""
         - Stop and rename the `pmm-server` container.
         - Take a local copy of the `pmm-data` container's `/srv` directory.

     ---

 !!! caution alert alert-warning "Important"
     Grafana plugins have been moved to the data volume `/srv` since the 2.23.0 version.
 So if you are upgrading PMM from any version before 2.23.0 and have installed additional plugins then plugins should be installed again after the upgrade.